Cybergroup-Research/ignite-docs/docs/breakpoint/breakpoint-how-to-use.md

 ---
-layout: breakpoint-how-to-use
+id: breakpoint-how-to-use
+title: How to use
-title: How to Use
+sidebar_label: How to Use
 ---

 ## How To Use